-Mandarin not being Chinese.
+The Mandarin not being Chinese.
 This was possibly not to piss off the Chinese, due to them being major sponsors of the film.
-A Yellow Peril character doesn't play well with audiences in general.
+A Yellow Peril character also doesn't play well with modern audiences in general.

 Upon seeing the trailers and reading pre-release materials, a few people complained that the Mandarin wouldn't be Asian, not have the ten super-powered rings, and more resemble a shadowy behind-the-scenes villain than the character who could go toe-to-toe with Iron Man in the comics.
 After seeing the movie, more people complained about Killian being the Mandarin.

 The appearance of Iron Man's greatest foe on the silver screen being reduced to being a washed-out actor angered many after The Reveal.
 While Word of Godconfirmed◊ Killian to be the true MCU version of the Mandarin, many still feel he's far too different (having none of his powers, motivations or even ethnicity) from his comic book counterpart.
 Of course, it probably doesn't help that the fake Mandarin was played by Ben Kingsley, a highly decorated actor, while the true one was played by Guy Pearce — who's also a good actor in his own right, but not the one fans were expecting.
-May be undone in the future, as All Hail the King reveals that the Mandarin is a real person and simply hasn't appeared yet, and Killian was lying about being the Mandarin.
+May be undone in the future, as All Hail the King reveals that the Mandarin is a real person that simply hasn't appeared yet, and Killian was lying about being the Mandarin.

-They Wasted a Perfectly Good Plot: Tony's panic attacks get a lot of build up, but don't interfere with fights, especially the finale.
+Tony's panic attacks get a lot of build-up, but don't interfere with fights, especially the finale.
 Though it's implied that he gets over them in the middle of the movie, when he understands he doesn't need his suit to be Iron Man.
 Laterinstallmentshowever, do show that Tony isn't fully over his PTSD and in fact, his paranoia and fear drives much his character for the rest of the MCU.

 Tony's home blown up and falling into the ocean looks amazing.
 Special kudos to the people that managed to make the Mark 42 armor latch onto Tony Stark as he's climbing and doing rolls during the entire attack look almost flawless.